pmaga/CustomLexer/README.md

 | 2    | 6,5 Mb     | 388039                   | 8,2 MB           |
 | 3    | 6,5 Mb     | 828248                   | 21,1 MB          |

+It's easy to see how the complexity of output data grows exponentially with large files and the maximum value for N parameter.

 ![N1](https://raw.githubusercontent.com/pmaga/CustomLexer/master/docs/n1.png)